 The character is strong enough that lesser opponents are smashed and knocked around the battleground, nearly knocked off their feet by the force of your blows.
-For any weapon or Brawling attack that physically connects, even if the damage is prevented by being physically parried, defended against with a Defense call like Dodge, Parry, or Armor, the character can deliver additional force and call Stagger against their opponent.
-As well, characters with Brawn are permanently immune to the Stagger call.
+For any weapon or Brawling attack or touch that physically connects, even if the damage is prevented by being physically parried, defended against with a Defense call like Dodge, Parry, or Armor, the character can deliver additional force and call Stagger against their opponent.

 Great Strength ʘʘʘ

 The character is a towering figure of muscle, exuding raw physical power.
 When his blows crash against their target, there is no hope of stopping them – they are simply too powerful.
 The character may ignore the Large flaw on any weapon that has it, meaning he can use an otherwise two-handed weapon effectively in only one hand.
 Additionally, any weapon that grants Mighty to a Combat Condition also grants Power to that condition.